alanorth/dotfiles/README.md

 ```

 ## .bashrc
-Configures the shell to have a custom PS1 prompt, adds paths for Homebrew, adds some common aliaes, Solarized dircolors, etc.
+Configures the shell to have a custom PS1 prompt, adds paths for Homebrew, adds some common aliases, Selenized dircolors, etc.

 ## .tmux.conf
 Solarized color scheme with key bindings like GNU screen.

 ## .vim + .vimrc
-Syntax highlighting, Solarized color scheme, tab stops to four spaces, etc.
+Syntax highlighting, Selenized color scheme, tab stops to four spaces, etc.

 ## .zshrc
-Configures the shell to have a custom PS1 prompt, adds paths for Homebrew, adds some common aliases, Solarized dircolors, etc.
+Configures the shell to have a custom PS1 prompt, adds paths for Homebrew, adds some common aliases, Selenized dircolors, etc.

 ## License
 Copyright (C) 2015–2020  Alan Orth